dkucz/dkucz.github.io/README.md

-s# Dominik Kucz - Computational Cognition Student at University of Toronto
+# Dominik Kucz - Computational Cognition Student at University of Toronto

 Welcome to my GitHub portfolio!
 I'm a third-year student at the University of Toronto, specializing in Computational Cognition.
 I am passionate about game development, and interested in AI and the intersection of technology and cognitive science.